 That’s what I used to think too.
 But then I saw pictures of adults whose bones had actually changed shape over the course of their adult lives.

-For example, adults who develop a stroke and become paralyzed on one side of their face — x-ray data has shown that the bones on the paralyzed side of their face actually change SHAPE over time.
+For example, those who suffer a stroke and become paralyzed on one side of their face — x-rays show changes in the SHAPE of bones on the paralyzed side of the face, over time.

 We see the change in the muscles of the face first…but over time, through the lack of collaboration between all things – muscles, nerves, bones, etc, the bones start changing shape as well.